andypiper/fivebyfive/README.md

 - [`micropython/`](./micropython) MicroPython code examples
 - [`tinygo/`](./tinygo) TinyGo code examples

-Each language subdirectory contains more information specific to build and installation.
+Each language subdirectory contains more information specific to build and usage of the code.

 - [`images/`](./images) various images to illustrate functionality and the board itself
 - [`reference/`](./reference) annotated images and schematics.
 The included schematic diagram has been kindly supplied by Jiale Xu of 01Space.